bilkent-ottowa/neural-motifs-remastered/README.md

 # neural-motifs

-### Like this work, or scene understanding in general?
-You might be interested in checking out my brand new dataset VCR: Visual Commonsense Reasoning, at [visualcommonsense.com](https://visualcommonsense.com)!

-This repository contains data and code for the paper [Neural Motifs: Scene Graph Parsing with Global Context (CVPR 2018)](https://arxiv.org/abs/1711.06640v2) For the project page (as well as links to the baseline checkpoints), check out [rowanzellers.com/neuralmotifs](https://rowanzellers.com/neuralmotifs).
-If the paper significantly inspires you, we request that you cite our work:
+This repository contains data and revised code for the paper [Neural Motifs: Scene Graph Parsing with Global Context (CVPR 2018)](https://arxiv.org/abs/1711.06640v2) For the project page (as well as links to the baseline checkpoints), check out [rowanzellers.com/neuralmotifs](https://rowanzellers.com/neuralmotifs).
+If the paper significantly inspires you, please cite:

 ### Bibtex